Girish-GAP/Logic-Building/C/Problems on Numbers/README.md

 ----
 ## Problem 6
-write a program which accept one number from user and display its factors in decresing order.  <br />
+Write a program which accept one number from user and display its factors in decresing order.  <br />
 Test cases :  <br />
 <pre>
 Input  : 12